davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 draft: false
 date: 2017-04-06
 tags: ["Work related","Buddhabrot"]
 description: "I recently gave a talk about rendering a 68.7 gigapixel version of the Buddhabrot.
-Lets explore what that means"
+Let's explore what that means"
 ---

 At the inaugural [Indy.Code()](https://indycode.amegala.com/) conference I presented on how I generated a 68.7 gigapixel rendering of the Buddhabrot fractal.
 For now, all you need to know that it's this thing...